junxit/us-congress-bills-110/bill.md

   - **(1)** by redesignating subsection (c) as subsection (d); and
   - **(2)** by inserting after subsection (b) the following new subsection:
     > - **(c)** *Multiperil coverage for damage from flood or windstorm*
-    >   - **(1)** *In general* The national flood insurance program established pursuant to subsection (a) shall enable the purchase of optional insurance against loss resulting from physical damage to or loss of real property or personal property related thereto located in the United States arising from any flood or windstorm, subject to the limitations in this subsection and section 1306(b).
+    >   - **(1)** *In general* Subject to paragraph (8), the national flood insurance program established pursuant to subsection (a) shall enable the purchase of optional insurance against loss resulting from physical damage to or loss of real property or personal property related thereto located in the United States arising from any flood or windstorm, subject to the limitations in this subsection and section 1306(b).
     >   - **(2)** *Community participation requirement* Multiperil coverage pursuant to this subsection may not be provided in any area (or subdivision thereof) unless an appropriate public body shall have adopted adequate land use and control measures (with effective enforcement provisions) which the Director finds are consistent with the comprehensive criteria for land management and use relating to windstorms establish pursuant to section 1361(d)(2).
     >   - **(3)** *Prohibition against duplicative coverage* Multiperil coverage pursuant to this subsection may not be provided with respect to any structure (or the personal property related thereto) for any period during which such structure is covered, at any time, by flood insurance coverage made available under this title.
     >   - **(4)** *Nature of coverage* Multiperil coverage pursuant to this subsection shall—